Finding Minimum Matching Cuts in $H$-free Graphs: Polynomial-Time Results

 For the other direction suppose that $G'$ has an $(x,y)$-cut of size~$\mu$.
 This cut partitions the vertex set into two sets.
 We colour the set containing $x$ red and the set containing $y$ blue.
-Recall that the graph induced by the vertex set of $Z'$ is a collection of disjoint paths.
+Recall that the graph $G[Z']$ is a collection of disjoint paths.
 Thus, every vertex in $G$ is adjacent to at most one vertex of the other colour and the colouring is valid.
 Note that the value of the colouring equals the size of the cut in $G'$. \end{claimproof}

 We follow this approach for every pair of vertices $x,y$.
 Whenever we get a contradiction, we discard the branch.
 For every branch that leads to a valid red-blue colouring, we remember the value of this colouring and minimize over all values of all valid red-blue colourings obtained in the process.